-- A 360-degree assessment which measures the effectiveness of a leader, or - An employee engagement or satisfaction survey which measures how satisfied the employees are with the organization.
+- A 360-degree assessment, which measures the effectiveness of a leader, or - 2.
+An employee engagement or satisfaction survey, which measures how satisfied the employees are with the organization.

 These two types of assessments are very distinct, and for most organizations, they are rarely used together.
-We have found however, in our research, a very strong correlation between the effectiveness of a leader and in the level of satisfaction and engagement of employees.
+However, our research has shown a very strong correlation between the effectiveness of a leader and in the level of satisfaction and engagement of employees.
 Zenger Folkman's 360-degree leadership assessment includes five questions that measure the level of engagement and satisfaction the responder feels toward the organization.
-These questions measure an employee's confidence that goals will be met, their commitment to go the extra mile, willingness to recommend the organization, intention to quit and overall satisfaction.

-After running this study hundreds of times in various organizations, the results show the correlation between leadership effectiveness and employee commitment, as seen in the following graph.
+These questions measure an employee's confidence that goals will be met, their commitment to go the extra mile, willingness to recommend the organization, intention wto guit, and overall satisfaction.
+After running this study hundreds of times in various organizations, the results show the correlation between leadership effectiveness and employee commitment, as seen in Figure 3.
+This vital correlation shows the leader the impact that their current leadership behavior has on the level of commitment from their direct reports.
+They not only see how effective they are on different skills, but also the impact their effectiveness has on their direct reports.
+Obviously, there are a number of factors that influence employee commitment, including working conditions, compensation, benefits, and the culture of the organization.
+But our research has shown that the single biggest influence on the level of employee commitment is the behavior of the leader.
+Fig. 3 - Leadership Effectiveness vs. Employee Commitment and Satisfaction